Manila Jai Alai Building: Post-demolition

 The Government Service Insurance System (GSIS) was given the lot where the building once stood in 2005.
 The new building for city's courts, on the other hand, will be built on the site of the old GSIS building near Manila City Hall along Arroceros street, beside SM City Manila.
-On August 22, 2012, there was a so-called "ground-breaking" for a new House of Justice hall on the lot with the GSIS old building, the eighth such ceremony.
-The "ground-breaking" was symbolic and did not signal the start of construction as bidding for the engineering, design and construction had not taken place yet.
+On August 22, 2012, there was a ground-breaking ceremony for a new House of Justice hall on the lot with the GSIS old building, the eighth such ceremony.
+Actual construction has not begun as bidding for the engineering, design and construction had not taken place yet.

 The demolition led to the passage of the National Cultural Heritage Act of 2009 and other efforts to preserve historic buildings, which has had mixed results.

 The vacant lot behind the building became the site of the Torre de Manila, which was completed in 2019.
 It became controversial in itself because of the building being in the sightline of the Rizal Monument.